WFrancois/wow-affixes/README.md

-# wow-affixes
+# WoW Affixes . info

-Show the World of warcraft's affixes of the week and of the next week.
+Display the current World of Warcraft's affixes of the week (and the upcoming ones).